TrashPandaRecon/Gaia-s-Cicerone/prototype/README.md

 ### Prerequisites

 What systems you need in place before bringing up the containers.
-I recommend getting a Kubernetes cluster up and installing kubeapps on it for management and deployment of these systems.
+I recommend getting a Kubernetes cluster up and installing [kubeapps](https://kubeapps.com/docs/getting-started/) on it for management and deployment of these systems.

+As a general rule, we disable all storage persistence when deploying these.
+This is to keep the prototype as simple as possible.

 ```
 1. A Single Kubernetes Cluster - Eg.MiniKube or Docker-Desktop
-2. Argo
+2. NGINX Ingress Controller - via helm
-3. Kafka
+3. Kafka - via kubeapps
-4. MongoDB
+4. MongoDB - via kubeapps

 ```